-Except as otherwise provided in Chapter Six of these rules, if a person or agency not designated in Welfare and Institutions Code section 362.5, 827, 827.10, or 827.12 seeks access to juvenile court records, including documents and information maintained by the court, the Youth Development and Community Support Services division of the San Diego County Probation Department ("YDCSS," formerly known as the Juvenile Probation Department), or the HHSA, that person or agency must file a Request for Disclosure of Juvenile Case File (hereinafter, petition) on Judicial Council form JV-570.
+Except as otherwise provided in Chapter Six of these rules, if a person or agency not designated in Welfare and Institutions Code section 362.5, 827, 827.10, or 827.12 seeks access to juvenile court records, including documents and information maintained by the court, the Youth Development and Community Support Services division of the San Diego County Probation Department ("YDCSS," formerly known as the Juvenile Probation Department), or the HHSA-CWS, that person or agency must file a Petition for Access to Juvenile Case File (hereinafter, petition) on Judicial Council form JV-570.
 The petition must be filed with the clerk in the Juvenile Court Business Office or other clerk designated to receive such petitions.
-The petition must comply with California Rules of Court, rule 5.552 and with these rules.
 If disclosure is requested regarding a person who has both a dependency and a juvenile justice record, two separate requests must be filed and served.

 At least 10 calendar days before the petition is submitted to the court, the petitioner must give notice as described in California Rules of Court, rule 5.552(c).
-Notice must be served either personally or by first-class mail of a copy of the completed Request for Disclosure of Juvenile Case File (Judicial Council form JV-570), a Notice of Request for Disclosure of Juvenile Case File (Judicial Council form JV-571), and a blank copy of Objection to Release of Juvenile Case File (Judicial Council form JV-572).
+Notice must be served either personally or by first-class mail of a copy of the completed Petition for Access to Juvenile Case File (Judicial Council form JV-570), a Notice of Petition for Access to Juvenile Case File (Judicial Council form JV-571), and a blank copy of Objection to Release of Juvenile Case File (Judicial Council form JV-572).